Dr. Leana Wen

 Dr. Wen lives with her husband and their two young children in Baltimore.

-Dr. Wen is one of the nation’s leading experts in the COVID-19 pandemic, called upon for her expertise by Congress, state and local governments, businesses, schools/universities, and scientific organizations.
-She can also provide an update on the state of the coronavirus outbreak that is tailored to the specific audience: for example, what are possible trajectories of the pandemic and the impact on businesses?
-What are lessons learned for cities and for public health preparedness?
-She also speaks to the future of medicine and healthcare: What are the major trends in payment reform, health workforce, and medical technology, and how will they, in the COVID-19 era, shape the future of medicine and public health
+CNN medical analyst Dr. Wen has been one of the nation’s leading experts during the COVID-19 pandemic, called upon for her expertise by Congress, state and local governments, businesses, schools/universities, and scientific organizations.
+She can speak to the learnings from COVID-19 and what it has revealed about the need to focus on social determinants of health, public health preparedness, and care for the most vulnerable.
+She can then look forward to the future.
+What are major trends in payment reform, health workforce, and medical technology, and how will they, in the recovery from the pandemic, shape the future of public policy and healthcare delivery?

 Dr. Wen is a leading national expert on health disparities.
-During the COVID-19 crisis, she was asked to testify twice to the U.S. House of Representatives on the unequal impact of the pandemic on communities of color.
-While she served as Baltimore's health commissioner, she reconfigured the agency to specifically focus on health equity and was among the first leaders to declare racism as a public health crisis.
+During the COVID-19 crisis, she was asked to testify four times to the U.S. House of Representatives on the unequal impact of the pandemic on communities of color.
+While she served as Baltimore’s health commissioner, she reconfigured the agency to specifically focus on health equity and was among the first leaders to declare racism as a public health crisis.
 She can speak from the lens of current events on how COVID-19 has unmasked existing disparities and specifically focus on innovative solutions that reduce disparities and improve health in the short-term, as well as long-term efforts to address structural inequities.
+Here, she draws upon lessons in her new book, Lifelines: A Doctor’s Journey in the Fight for Public Health and gives specific examples of successful innovations that reduce disparities and improve equity.

 Women in Leadership